maxmine2/scripts-on-python/README.md

 This is the ***scripts-for-python*** repository

-    There you can find and download some good features for your app/program/cat :-)
+    There you can find and download some good features for your app/program/cat or dog :-)

 I wish what this files can help you!